HannimalCrackers/Parseltongue/posts/009_praxis_network-analysis.md

 **Introduction**

 This praxis project visualizes a network analysis of the bibliographies from the September 4th required readings in our [class syllabus](https://dhintro18.commons.gc.cuny.edu/syllabus/) plus the recommended "Digital Humanities" piece by Professor Gold.
-My selection of topic was inspired by a feeling of being swamped by PDFs and links that had little easy-to-reference surrounding context or differentiation.
+My selection of topic was inspired by a feeling of being swamped by PDFs and links that were accumulating in my "readings" folder with little easy-to-reference surrounding context or differentiation.
 Some readings *seemed* to be in conversation with each other, but it was hard to keep track.
 I wanted a visualization to help clarify points of connection between the readings.
 This is inherently reductionist and (unless I'm misquoting here, in which case sorry!) it makes Professor Gold "shudder", but charting things out need not replace the things themselves.
 To me, it's about creating helpful new perspectives from which to consider material.

 **Data prep**